Global Experiences Transfer Credit Approval Process

 After OGO has approved your program, you will see your transcripting institution listed on the "Admissions Approval" tab of the OGO Student Portal.
 You will review this information and contact Global Opportunities ASAP if you have any questions or concerns about what is listed there.

 Final determination of transfer credit will depend on the transcript received after the experience has been completed.
 Courses and grades must meet the guidelines found on http://www.catalogs.ohio.edu/content.php?catoid=39&navoid=2333#Transf_Other_Col_Univ.
 In most cases, study abroad course credit pre-approved during this process meets these guidelines.

-Undergraduate students must receive the equivalent grade of a “C” to receive transfer credit to Ohio University.
-Graduate students are required to receive the equivalent of a “B.” Transfer credit will be placed on your DARS after the Ohio University Admissions Office has received and evaluated the official transcript from the recognized or accredited university.
+Undergraduate students must receive the equivalent grade of a “C” or better to receive transfer credit to Ohio University.
+Graduate students are required to receive the equivalent of a “B" or better.
+Transfer credit will be placed on your DARS after the Ohio University Admissions Office has received and evaluated the official transcript from the recognized or accredited university.
 The transfer credit will appear as a “T” signifying that it is transfer credit, followed by the appropriate letter grade that you received, e.g., “TA,” “TB”.

 It is your responsibility to ensure that the host institution or the provider will send a transcript, translated in English, if necessary, to the Office of Global Opportunities.
 If secure digital transcripts are offered, request these be sent to firstname.lastname@example.org, and if possible, copying email@example.com